The plenary session is scheduled for Wednesday morning, 21st September (Main Hall) and will consist of:

 09:15 - Welcome Address by E-MRS President

-09:30 - Laudation and Presentation of the Jan Czochralski Award to Prof. Joseph E. Greene
+09:20 - Presentation of the Jan Czochralski Award to Prof. Joseph E. Greene

 Atomic-level control during filmgrowth under highly kinetically